 With over 150 volunteer guides who speak several languages, Tokyo Free Guide allows you to customize your tours.
-You just need to contact them to book a guide and work something out, and whether you’re traveling solo or with a small group, there’s surely a volunteer guide who can accommodate you.
-Of course, you have to shoulder all expenses that the guide will incur during the course of your tour.
-Visit their website to contact them, or check out their Facebook page for testimonials from satisfied tourists.
+You just need to contact them to book a guide and work something out, and whether you’re traveling solo or with a small group, there’s sure to be a volunteer guide who can accommodate you.
+Of course, you have to shoulder all expenses that the guide will incur during the course of your tour, including transport, food and entry to attractions.
+Visit their website to contact them, or check out their Facebook page for testimonials from satisfied tourists and smiley selfies.

 This group offers tours not only in and around Tokyo, but also to nearby day-trip locations such as Kamakura.
-While anyone is welcome to contact them, they specialize in guiding and assisting the physically challenged.
+While anyone is welcome to contact them, they specialize in guiding and assisting physically challenged travelers.
 They also have guides who speak several languages aside from English.
-Check their 2011 leaflet here, or their website.
+Check their website for more details.

-With their main office in Ikebukuro, this life assistance company for foreigners, with services covering everything from real estate to job-hunting, also has a roster of volunteer guides.
+With their main office in Ikebukuro, this life assistance company for foreigners, with services covering everything from real estate to job-hunting, also has a roster of volunteer guides who are students keen to practice their English.
 Visit their website to inquire.

-While we’re on the subject, here’s a nifty guide to help you find tour guides in Tokyo.
+Pro tip: While we’re on the subject of Tokyo walking tours, here’s a nifty little guide to help you find professional tour guides in Tokyo.